By Steve Beauregard

 With at least a 9th place finish at the 2013 WSOP Main Event already assured, Tran is guaranteed at least $733,224 in prize money.
 This last place money (if you will) means Tran is guaranteed to have at least his second biggest payday this November.

 Tran is a native of Vietnam, having been born in Nha Trang, Vietnam on January 20, 1977, just a few years after the Vietnam War ended.
 While just a toddler, Tran’s parents move him and his seven siblings to the United States.
 He obtained a business degree from California State University and is nicknamed “Just Call.”
-JC resides in Sacramento, California, with his wife and child.
-He has another baby on the way, with a due date in….November.
+JC resides in Sacramento, California, with his wife and children.